Hidden Gems of Canada: 12 Incredible Attractions You’ve Never Heard Of

 Forget those pricey Russian imports!
 Not only is premium caviar now being produced in Carters Point, New Brunswick, but you also have the chance to sample it firsthand on a “caviar safari.”
 Each July, scientists with Acadian Sturgeon & Caviar take guests on the ultimate gastronomic tour of the region.
 In addition to multi-course caviar tastings, you’ll witness sturgeon harvesting, assist in research (they’re doing incredible work restoring the local sturgeon population), and tuck into a sturgeon barbecue on the beach.

-Check out 10 more essential east coast experiences.
+Check out 10 more essential experiences on the east coast of Canada.

 Sambro Island, Nova Scotia

 No, the oldest lighthouse in North America is not to be found in Maine; nor is it in the Caribbean, where Columbus made landfall.
-Instead, this claim to fame is held by Nova Scotia’s Sambro Island.
+Instead, this claim to fame is held by Nova Scotia’s Sambro Island, one of the nation’s most picturesque hidden gems.
 Although the historic red-and-white striped beacon can be reached by sailboat, nothing beats a helicopter expedition with Heli-Picnic Island Escape.
 Lifting off from Halifax Harbour, you’ll take in the striking jagged coastline before enjoying a champagne picnic near the lighthouse with your own personal sommelier.

 Louisbourg, Nova Scotia